thebinarysearchtree/flyweight/README.md

 ## JSON support

-Flyweight can sample columns that are declared with the ```json``` type to create richer type information that can be used in various parts of the API.
+Flyweight can sample columns that are declared with the ```json``` type to create richer type information.

 To sample your local database, run ```npm run sample```.